-The ARS NOVA project, a venture to promote the music of qualified composers, is intended to bring the best composers and their music to the forefront in today's world of music and make their compositions available through the auspices of ARS NOVA PRESS®, a nonprofit corporation.
+The ARS NOVA project, is a venture intended to bring the best composers and their music to the forefront in today's world of music and make their compositions available through the auspices of ARS NOVA PRESS®, a nonprofit corporation.
 ARS NOVA MUSIC™, a subsidiary of ARS NOVA PRESS®, acts as a reprint service to reissue works that have gone out-of-print and will release new compositions that composers are interested in submitting for publication consideration.

 The ARS NOVA MUSIC™ project has a special mission -- the promotion of quality music literature that has not found publication acceptance elsewhere.
 It is a company dedicated to quality rather than commercial considerations; a company dedicated to music as an art.